Parry Shen: Acting

 On May 6, 2013, Shen debuted in the recurring role of Brad Cooper on General Hospital.
-He will be in the upcoming feature film Automation.
+He also appeared in the feature film Automation.

 Author

 Shen is Managing Editor of Secret Identities: The Asian American Superhero Anthology, published by The New Press in April 2009.
 Its sequel, Shattered: The Asian American Comics Anthology, was published in November 2012.

 Screenwriting and producing

 Shen has written and produced the feature film entitled Unidentified (2013), directed by Jason Richard Miller.

 Speaking engagements

 Shen speaks at numerous universities about the entertainment industry and shares his experiences as an Asian American in the media.

 Personal life

 Shen has been married to his wife, Kim, since August 2, 2002, and they have two daughters.